-Vitamins and minerals, also called micronutrients, nourish your body and help to keep you healthy.
-You can get most of your micronutrients by eating a variety of foods in your daily diet.
-Getting your micronutrients through food ensures that your body is able to absorb them properly.
+Vitamins and minerals are known as micronutrients.
+They help nourish your body and keep you healthy.
+You can get them by eating a variety of foods in your daily diet.
+This ensures that your body is able to absorb them properly.

-According to the U.S. Department of Agriculture (USDA), adult Americans may not get enough of the following nutrients:
+According to the U.S. Department of Agriculture (USDA), adult Americans may not get enough of the following micronutrients.

 |Nutrient||Recommended Daily Amount (RDA)|

 |1,200 mg for men over 70 years|

 |Fiber||25 grams (g) for women|